RattlePenguin/ausfencer/README.md

 dotnet run
 ```

-Navigate to endpoint `/scalar` to open the Scalar UI for information.
+Navigate to endpoint `/scalar` to open the Scalar UI for information and testing.

+Nagivate to endpoint `/index.html` to access the referee tool.